-- □ All natural L-amino acids are levorotatory.□ Natural L-amino acids can be levorotatory or dextrorotatory. - \square All natural L-amino acids are (S). \square All natural L-amino acids are (R).
+- ☐ All natural L-amino acids are levorotatory. - □ Natural L-amino acids can be levorotatory or dextrorotatory. - \square All natural L-amino acids are (S). - \square All natural L-amino acids are (R).

 Often, we want only one of the amino groups in L-lysine to react.
-A Cu^{2+} salt with excess aqueous hydroxide can selectively mask the reactivity of one of the amino groups.
-After the complex is formed, only the non-complexed NH_2 group is available to react.
+A Cu2+ salt with excess aqueous hydroxide can selectively mask the reactivity of one of the amino groups.
+After the complex is formed, only the non-complexed NH2 group is available to react.

-3. Considering that L-lysine acts as a bidentate ligand and that two L-lysine S coordinate to one Cu^{2+} ion in the presence of aqueous hydroxide, draw the structure of the intermediate complex.
+3. Considering that L-lysine acts as a bidentate ligand and that two molecules of L-lysine coordinate to one Cu2+ ion in the presence of aqueous hydroxide, draw the structure of the intermediate complex.